colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-5-7-tfrrs-table-generator.markdown

 ten_thousand = y_value_generator("10,000m")
 ```

+## 800m Kernel Density

 Here's the kernel density for the 800m, years 2012-2021.
 2020 is not included because of the pandemic year.
+These numbers look quite similar to years past.
+Keep scrolling or use the side bar to toggle the kernel density plots for the other events.